maximecb/uvm/doc/syscalls.md

 **Returns:** `u32 result`

 Compare two sequences of bytes.
-Returns 0 if equal, -1 if the first mismatching byte has a lower value in p_a, 1 if greater.
+Returns 0 if equal, -1 if the first mismatching byte has a lower value in `p_a`, 1 if greater.

 ## vm_heap_size